Can an Office Chair Cause Lower Back Pain? (Warning Signs & Fixes)

 Second, adjust seat height so the feet remain flat on the floor.
 This position allows the pelvis to remain in a more neutral orientation.

-💡 Movement Still Matters Finally, remember that even the best chair cannot completely eliminate the effects of prolonged sitting.
+💡 Movement Still Matters Even the best chair cannot completely eliminate the effects of prolonged sitting.
 Regular movement breaks help prevent muscular fatigue from building throughout the day.

 Summary